Gameoholic/MCCIPlaytimeTracker/README.md

 Tracks your playtime on MCCI.
-Disclaime: The code is very scuffed lol
+Disclaimer: The code is very scuffed lol

 Only works on Forge and Fabric.